theronhitchman/linear-algebra/weekly-assignments/index.md

 should find a new project that I created for you.
 Inside will be a directory for this assignment.
 I should be able to _automatically collect_ this assignment at the deadline, which is Thursday, October 9 at 10pm CDT.

+Weekly Assignment \# 6 is available through the SageMathCloud.
+Sign in, and you should find a directory called "Weekly Assignment 6" inside the project I previously created for you.
+I will automatically collect this assignment through SMC sometime after the deadline, which is Tuesday, October 14 at 10 CDT.